Broadly, though, OSS licenses can be broken down into two categories: permissive and copyleft.

 Copyleft licenses come in two flavors: strong and weak.
 This distinction turns on how much new or adjacent code is subject to the copyleft license.

 Under a strong copyleft license like GPL, if you redistribute a program that includes GPL code written by others, you must make your entire program available under GPL.
 That includes any linked libraries or other components of the program.
 Examples of licenses that fall into this category include GPL v2 and GPL v3, as well as the Affero GPL License (AGPL).

 Weak copyleft licenses also obligate users to release their changes.
 However, this requirement applies to a narrower set of code.
-The Mozilla Public License 2.0 is an example of a weak copyleft license that illustrates this principle.
-If a user keeps the MPL licensed code in separate files, they can then combine it with additional and/or modified code to create an aggregate work.
+The Mozilla Public License 2.0 and the CDDL (Common Development and Distribution License) are examples of weak copyleft licenses that illustrate this principle.
+If a user keeps the licensed code in separate files, they can then combine it with additional and/or modified code to create an aggregate work.
 The newly added files may be released under a different license or kept proprietary (closed-source).
 This is sometimes referred to as file-based copyleft.
-Another example is the LGPL License, which mainly applies to libraries.
+Another example is the LGPL, which mainly applies to libraries.
 Any changes to the library must be released under the same license, but a work that simply uses the library is exempt.

-LGPL also has different requirements depending on how the library is integrated with the remainder of the program.
-For example, you may have heard that LGPL requires the library to be dynamically linked.
-While it is possible to comply with LGPL for a statically linked program, there are more requirements — so dynamic linking of LGPL code is a best practice.
+The LGPL also has different requirements depending on how the library is integrated with the remainder of the program.
+For example, you may have heard that the LGPL requires the library to be dynamically linked.
+While it is possible to comply with the LGPL for a statically linked program, there are more requirements — so dynamic linking of LGPL code is a best practice.

 It’s worth noting that copyleft licenses don’t exist solely within open source software.
 The Creative Commons (CC) license, for instance, is a copyleft license often applied to artistic works like photographs, music, etc.